 Commercial vehicle insurers know how to limit liability whenever possible to save money for both the insurance company and its large commercial clients.
-Insurance adjusters regularly challenge valid claims with tricky tactics including:
+Insurance adjusters regularly challenge valid claims with tricky tactics including the following:

 - Adjusters will try to get a recorded statement from you, which they can then interpret in a manner that hurts your claim.

-- Adjusters can try to gain your trust to get you to accept an inadequate settlement.
+- Adjusters will try to gain your trust to get you to accept an inadequate settlement.